KokSiong-Ang/Codon-tools/README.md

 codon frequency (ICU), and codon context (CC) from a fasta file.

 comp_score folder contains a Perl script for computing ICU score, CC score, and CAI score of sequences with respect to a reference host.
-It also compute the GC content, hidden stop count, exclusion sequence count, and consecutive repeats count.
+It also computes the GC content, hidden stop count, exclusion sequence count, and consecutive repeats count.
 The sequences should be supplied in a fasta file.

 For the definition of individual codon usage (ICU) and codon context (CC), please see: Chung BK, Lee DY, Computational codon